-Luckily, your chances of getting caught in a tornado are pretty low.
+Luckily, your chances of getting caught in a tornado are pretty low (except if you’re a storm chaser).
 Tornadoes are typically small, often less than a few hundred yards across, and it takes a particular set of conditions to trigger their development.
-This said, there are certain countries (and especially certain regions within these countries) where conditions are favorable more often for tornado development.
+This said, there are certain countries and especially certain regions within these countries where conditions are favorable more often for tornado development.

 1. United States

 At well north of 1,200 tornadoes annually most years, the US by far has the most tornadoes in the world.
 While tornadoes develop almost anytime and anywhere year-round, they most commonly occur in the Midwest and Southeast, especially in the late Spring and early Summer.
 However, the strongest tornadoes are most likely to occur in the Southern Plains.
 The deadliest tornado in US history was the Tri-State Tornado of March 18, 1925, which killed 695 people in Missouri (11), Illinois (613), and Indiana (71).

 While Canada is larger than the United States in terms of land area, it only has a tenth of the number of tornadoes that the US has.
 Even with such a wide disparity, this is good enough for second overall.
 Most of its tornadoes happen in three of its provinces—Saskatchewan, Alberta, and Ontario but the strongest tornado in the country’s history, an F5, occurred in Elie, Manitoba on June 22nd, 2007.